Mr. Wonderful (Action Bronson album): Background

 Bronson began attracting major attention after collaborations with American music producers, Statik Selektah (Well-Done) and The Alchemist (Rare Chandeliers).
-In August 2012, Bronson signed a recording contract with the Warner Bros.
+In August 2012, Bronson signed a recording contract with Warner Bros.
 Records and Atlantic Records' imprint Vice Records.
 His first release for Vice was an extended play (EP) titled Saaab Stories, released on June 11, 2013.
 After announcing the title of his first studio album for Vice, in May 2014, Bronson spoke with New Musical Express about the album, "The album is sounding incredible.
 The whole album is a standout.
 I don't care about individual songs, I'm trying to make a complete, classic project.
 I just do my music uninfluenced by anybody else, or current trends, and it comes together at the end.
 Nothing needs to have a fucking theme all the time.
 This is just rap.
 I'm not trying to make people think I'm some sort of scientific wizard or inspirational poet.
 Fuck that!
 It's just happy, funny, rugged, rough rap."
 On November 24, 2014, Bronson revealed he had finished recording the album.